-What is perception?
-What is attention?
-In this lesson, we will explore the nature of perception and attention as they apply to human performance.
-Forming an understanding of how these cognitive processes operate and influence performance behaviours comes as a distinct advantage to both the performer and their coaches.
-Although largely ignored by behaviourism, ‘perception' and ‘attention' have, since the 1950s, been ascribed more weight through cognitive theories of human behaviour.
-In lesson two, we explore the cognitive functions of perception and attention, and examine how they form a pivotal role in the execution of elite performance.
+How does our attention to events and perception of them influence our experience and actions?
+In this lesson, we will explore the nature of perception and attention and how they impact behaviour and performance outcomes.
+Forming an understanding of how these cognitive processes operate and influence performance comes as a distinct advantage to both the performer and their coaches.
+Although largely ignored by behaviourist ideas of motivation and action, ‘perception' and ‘attention' have, since the 1950s, been ascribed more weight through cognitive theories of human behaviour.
+In lesson two, we explore the cognitive functions of perception and attention and examine how they form a pivotal role in the execution of elite performance.

 Later in the lesson, we will also look at the threat of distraction and how you can win that constant fight to stay on point by applying practical techniques for effective concentration.
 To perform in business, sport, art, or music, the science of psychology understands that all of these constructs at work.
 Whether you are a professional or novice, developing a personal understanding will most certainly assist you in your own performance.